34 Industrial Revolution inventions that changed the world forever

 18. The tin can was a surprising success

 The humble tin can was patented by a British merchant Peter Durand in 1810.
-It would have an incalculable impact on food preservation and transportation up to the present day.
+It would have a beneficial impact on food preservation and transportation up to the present day.

 The first tin cans had thick walls and needed to be opened with a hammer and chisel.
 Over time they became thinner, enabling the invention of a dedicated can opener in 1855 in England and 1858 in the United States.

-It took the American Civil War to inspire the creation of tin cans with a key opener, as can still be found on sardine cans.
+It took the American Civil War to inspire the creation of tin cans that used a key opener, as can still be found on sardine cans.

 19. The spectrometer has proved very useful over time

 Wollaston's spectrometer included a lens that focused the Sun's spectrum on a screen.
 He quickly noticed that the spectrum was missing sections of color.
-In 1815, German inventor Joseph von Fraunhofer replaced Newton's prism with a diffraction grating.
+In 1815, German glassmaker Joseph von Fraunhofer replaced the prism with a diffraction grating.
 Fraunhofer's experiments allowed him to quantify the dispersed wavelengths created by his diffraction grating.
-Today, Fraunhofer lines, and he is sometimes referred to as the father of spectroscopy.
+Today, he is sometimes referred to as the father of spectroscopy.

 His discoveries earned him an appointment as a Knight of the Order of Merit of the Bavarian Crown by King Maximilian I, two years before his death.
 Like many glassmakers of the time, he died early due to heavy metal poisoning.